jdtsmith/indent-bars/README.md

 `indent-bars` was partially motivated by the inefficiency of older indentation highlight modes, and is designed for speed.
 It uses stipples (fixed bitmap patterns) and font lock for fast and efficient bar drawing — *faces on spaces*.
 Highlighting the current indentation level is essentially free, since it works by [remapping](https://www.gnu.org/software/emacs/manual/html_node/elisp/Face-Remapping.html) the relevant face.

-The heaviest operations (though still quite efficient) are **tree-sitter** based, and  **blank-line highlighting**.
+The heaviest operations (though still quite efficient) are **tree-sitter** support, and  **blank-line highlighting**.
 If you experience any speed issues, these are the first settings to experiment with turning off.

 ## Indentation

-`indent-bars` works either with either space-based indentation (i.e. `indent-tabs-mode=nil`) or with tab-based.
+`indent-bars` works either with space-based indentation (i.e. `indent-tabs-mode=nil`) or with tab-based.
 If possible, prefer space indentation, as it is faster.
+Note that some modes explicitly enable or disable `indent-tabs-mode`.

 ## Tree-sitter

 `indent-bars` can optionally use tree-sitter when configured in supported files to improve the calculation of bar depth.
 For example, many modes wrap function calls and definitions to align parameters with the opening `(`.
-With the help of tree-sitter, `indent-bars` can avoid adding unwanted additional bars there.
+With the help of tree-sitter, `indent-bars` can avoid adding unwanted additional bars in these.
 It can also be used to identify strings, and to tweak the behavior of blank line display.
 See options above.

 I.e. turn this: